Urban and Community Forestry Planning Grant Program

 Forest Stewardship Plan, Plainfield (former grant recipient)

-The deadline for applications is October 24th, 2023, at 5:00 PM.
+The deadline for applications was October 24th, 2023, at 5:00 PM.
+This program is now closed.
 All questions submitted to the FAQ have been responded to in this Grant FAQ.

 See the Request for Proposals and Grant Application.
 Grant Applications are hosted through Survey123.
 If you need special accommodations for your submission, reach out to DEEP.UCF.Grants@ct.gov.
 The grant application will ask for detailed budget and timeline information; we strongly recommend using the following Timeline and Budget templates to submit this information.